-- 11.9 WORK AT HEIGHT Work at height legislation identifies work at height as any work where someone or something can fall a distance likely to cause injury.
+11.9 - WORK AT HEIGHT - Work at height legislation identifies work at height as any work where someone or something can fall a distance likely to cause injury.
 This will include putting up displays if not able to stand on the ground to do so, accessing high level storage if not able to reach when stood on the floor and any work where access equipment is needed, e.g. step ladder, ladders, scaffolds.
 Most staff will therefore undertake an element of work at height and any frequent operations and any involving use of equipment must be covered by a written work at height assessment.
-Within school the following written assessments are in place. - 11.9.1 REGULAR OPERATIONS A summary of the regular operations undertaken has been produced which indicates what the work at height is, the frequency with which it is carried out and whether viewed as a high, medium or low risk.
-All staff must make themselves aware of this list and follow the procedures indicated. - 11.9.2 SPECIALIST OPERATIONS These are where specific high-level access equipment is to be used and where additional information will be required.
+Within school the following written assessments are in place.

+11.9.1 - SPECIALIST OPERATIONS - These are where specific high-level access equipment is to be used and where additional information will be required.
 This will include use of access scaffolding and any specialist ladders.